imyashiii/assignement-2-/README.md

 After pasting this code you have to compile the code from the left hand sidebar. click on the 'Solidity Compiler' then click on the 'Compile MyToken.sol' button.

-After the successful compilation of the code you have to deploy the program.
-For that you have again another option on the left sidebar that is 'Deploy & Run Transactions' and then you will see a deploy button; before clicking on it make sure that the file showing there is 'MyToken.sol'.
+In this firstly we need to write the code in appropriate manner then it will automaticaly compile the code then we have to deploy .
+For that you have again another option on the left sidebar that is 'Deploy & Run Transactions' and then you will see a deploy button; before clicking on it make sure that the file showing there is 'MyTokens.sol'.
 Then you will be able to see the file in the 'Deployed/Unpinned Contracts' click on that now all the public variable and functions are visible to you now execute and fetch the values according to you.

 ## Authors